def __init__(self, [args ……..]): <statements>

 Simple example code:

-Python constructor executed automatically when the object is created.
+Python constructor is executed automatically when the object is created.
 This constructor function can have arguments.

 class Sample: def __init__(self, num): print("Constructor of class Sample...") self.num = num print("The value is :", num) S = Sample(100)